Introduction

 └── README.md

 3. During development, you can edit the source files in any text editor.
-However, in order to make use of autocompletion for the API, as well as to allow debugging via the debugpy package, we recommend using an editor that is able to set conda environments as the Python interpreter.
+However, in order to make use of autocompletion for the API, as well as to allow debugging via the debugpy package, we recommend using an editor that is able to set environments as the Python interpreter.
 Here are the setup steps for Visual Studio Code:

 • Download and install Visual Studio Code